-The intention at Richmond Grows is to be a model for sustainability in their community while supporting other communities to create their own seed lending library and seed interchanges (swaps).
-All of their material is free and available for non-commercial purposes.
-This guide to creating a seed library is taken with permission from their website.
+The intention at Richmond Grows is to be a model for sustainability in the community while supporting other communities to create their own seed lending libraries and seed swaps.
+All of the material is free and available for non-commercial purposes.
+This guide to creating a seed library is taken with permission from the group's website.

 Step 2: Locate Your Space

 Get your space.
 We recommend a well-visited community space.
 Pick a venue that is frequented by the general public.
 We chose the main branch of the local public library since it is open to the public, widely used by a broad spectrum of citizens, and the missions of Richmond Grows and the public library dovetail nicely.

 You'll need a sturdy cabinet for the seeds and, of course, seeds.
 We recommend that you get a wooden cabinet as you are probably going to have to put some dividers in the drawers to organize the seeds into rows.
 The height of the drawers is important as it should be high enough to accommodate a regular-sized seed packet, but not too high as to waste space.
 A good height for the drawer is about 6 inches.
 We have three cabinets: edibles (vegetables, fruits, and edible flowers), herbs, and ornamentals (non-edible flowers, California natives, and ornamentals, such as gourds).

 - Seeds — Write to seed companies and explain your project and the community that you will be serving; be sure to include the seed-saving aspect in your letter so that you don't get hybrid seeds.

 - Labels for the outside of the drawers — Download labels below.

 - Labels for dividers (in drawers) — Download labels below.

 - Dividers for different types of seeds — We decided to put the labels for different types of seeds onto something sturdy and had 1/4-inch wooden dividers made that are 5 3/8" x 3 3/8".
 You'll need around 50 just for the vegetables and fruits.